 Here is a quick comparison between both long tail and short tail keywords for your understanding:

 The long-tail keywords revolve around the user intent.

 You see, whenever a customer uses a highly specific search phrase, they tend to be looking for exactly what they are going to buy.

 They use more specific keywords.
-These keywords have less number of searches but higher chance of conversion.
+These keywords have less number of searches but a higher chance of a conversion.